Frequently Asked Questions

 Where can someone get services for alcohol and drug use?

-The Bureau of Alcohol and Drug Services within DMH is responsible for establishing, maintaining, monitoring and evaluating a statewide system of alcohol and drug use services, including prev withdrawal management services (detox), and intensive outpatient programs.
-You can see more information about alcohol and drug treatment services on the DMH web site, and you can click here for an alcohol and drug services resource directory.
+The Bureau of Behavioral Health within DMH is responsible for establishing, maintaining, monitoring and evaluating a statewide system of alcohol and drug use services, including outpatient services, intensive outpatient services, residential services, withdrawal management services (detox), and more.
+You can see more information about alcohol and drug treatment services on the DMH web site.

 What services are available for intellectual/developmental disabilities?